-There needs to be some major changes to system that punishes for poor effort and performance.
-The government must hold it’s employees to higher standards.
-The Citizens Against Government Waste should start here, with the employees, and maybe, just maybe, good employees who work hard will have a trickle down effect on the rest of the government spending that seems to be spiraling out of control.
+There need to be some major changes to the system that punishes poor effort and performance.
+The government must hold its employees to higher standards.
+The Citizens Against Government Waste should start here, with the employees, and maybe, just maybe, good employees who work hard will have a trickle-down effect on the rest of the government spending that seems to be spiraling out of control.

 Readers, what do you think the government could do to encourage their workers to work harder?
 Is it time to start firing employees who don’t give their best effort?